 You can use social media like Instagram, YouTube, Twitter, Facebook, and Snapchat to tell your story, recruit supporters, build event attendance, show support for ally organizations, and get the attention of your target.
-Social media is also a way to engage people who may not be able to participate in your actions in-person.
+Social media is also a way to engage other young parents who may not be able to participate in your actions in-person.